Calculate and plot lower bound defined by NpAUC specificity index.

 If

-type.Once the class of interest is selected, rest of them will be collapsed in a common category, representing the "absence" of the condition to be predicted.
+NULL, condition of interest will be selected automatically depending onresponsetype.Once the class of interest is selected, rest of them will be collapsed in a common category, representing the "absence" of the condition to be predicted.

 See

-for further information on how automatic selection is performed and details on selecting the condition of interest.- .label
+vignette("selecting-condition")for further information on how automatic selection is performed and details on selecting the condition of interest.- .label

 A string representing the name used in labels.